trr5026/BOSS2025_Notes/Weekly Challenges/Week 3: Block Builder.md

 A transaction may have zero, one or many ancestors in the mempool.
 It may also have zero, one or many children in the mempool.

+# Python Script
+Block Builder Challenge!
+Task: read mempool.csv and parse each line for txid, fee, weight, and parents Create output file block.txt with a list of txid's that maximize the miner fees.

+## Requirements/Constraints:
+- Transactions must be in the correct order
+- The block must not exceed the maximum block weight of 4,000,000 weight units
+- No transaction may appear more than once
+- If a transaction has parents, the parent transactions must appear before the child transaction
+- Selected transactions must maximize the miner fees

+## Output:
+- block.txt file with a list of [only] txid's that maximize the miner fees